cjtessler/MATH3733-SP24/Notes/2024-01-11/notes.md

 ## Exercise 2: Area of a Circle

 Write a program to compute the radius of a circle.
 There will be three variables `pi`, `radius`, and `area`.
-Choose an appropriate value for `pi`, a value of your coice for `radius`, and then `area` should be computed appropriately.
+Choose an appropriate value for `pi`, a value of your choice for `radius`, and then `area` should be computed appropriately.
 Print the area.

 ``` python
 pi = 3.14